 Tickets.
-The Coyotes are averaging 13,421 fans per home game this season, an increase of less than 100 over the season before.
+The Coyotes are averaging 12,949 fans per home game this season, a drop of over 300 over the season before.
 Only the Islanders and the Carolina Hurricanes are averaging less.
-And, at 78 percent of their arena's seating capacity, only the 'Canes are averaging less.
-For comparison's sake, the Devils, much maligned for their attendance issues, are averaging 14,414, 82 percent.
+And, at 75 percent of their arena's seating capacity, only the 'Canes are averaging less.
+For comparison's sake, the Devils, much maligned for their attendance issues, are averaging 14,688, 89 percent.
 Now who's "a Mickey Mouse operation on the ice," former Coyotes owner Wayne Gretzky?

 Getting tickets will not be hard: You could probably show up at the arena box office 5 minutes before puck-drop, and get any ticket you can afford.

 With the law of supply and demand, Coyotes tickets are among the cheapest in the NHL.
-Seats in the lower level, the 100 sections, are $290 behind the benches, $63 between the goals, and $58 behind them.
-In the upper level, the 200 sections, seats are $37 behind the benches, $26 between the goals and $21 behind them.
+Seats in the lower level, the 100 sections, are $120 between the goals and $80 behind them.
+In the upper level, the 200 sections, seats are 50 between the goals and $20 behind them.

 Getting There.
 It's 2,458 miles from Times Square downtown Phoenix, and 2,444 miles from the Prudential Center in Newark to the Gila River Arena in Glendale.
 In other words, if you're going, you're flying.